realityexpander/How_to_program_from_ground_up/12-ParallelProcessing.md

         val job1 = GlobalScope.launch { // <-- `job1` is immediately started ("launched") to run in the main thread (GlobalScope).
            for (i in 1..NUMBER_OF_CYCLES) {
-              x.update { it + 1}  // <-- `update` tells the execution to wait here until the updating lock is released. println("Coroutine 1: i=$i, x=${x.value}")
+              x.update { it + 1 }  // <-- `update` tells the execution to wait here until the updating lock is released, like the `synchronized` block. println("Coroutine 1: i=$i, x=${x.value}")
               delay(10.milliseconds)
            }